 Early Years Foundation Stage Curriculum (EYFS)

 The Early Years Foundation Stage is the framework which sets the curriculum which all schools and early years’ providers must follow from birth to five years.
-At Langley Mill your child learns through play, in these seven areas of learning:
+At Langley Mill your child will learn through play, in these seven areas of learning:

 In the Early Years Foundation Stage (nursery and reception) the children’s social skills are developed and a disposition towards learning encouraged that gives them a good start in their school life.
 Activities are carefully planned to encourage the children to become active learners through playing, exploring, creating and thinking.
 In our early years learning environments we meet the individual needs and interests of all our children by providing a balance between child-initiated learning, under the guidance of our staff, and activities that are planned and led by an adult.

 The nursery and reception staff follow a thematic curriculum, providing learning opportunities across all seven areas through carefully selected topics.
-Our topics change each year to reflect the interests and needs of the children in any given cohort.
+Our topics change each year and are highly flexible to reflect the interests and needs of the children in any given cohort.
 However, usually these include work on ourselves, animals, weather/seasons, food, farms and growing, pets/animals and traditional stories.

 Within EYFS we are very fortunate to have large outdoor areas attached to the nursery and reception classrooms where the children can take their learning outside whatever the weather.
 We also have a wildlife area, growing area, large field with adventure trail and other hard play spaced to encourage physical play.

-Please take a look at the overviews of our early years foundation stage curriculum.
+Please take a look at the overviews for our early years foundation stage curriculum given in the class information pages.
 For further information on the children’s learning throughout early years, please make an appointment to see your child’s class teacher or the Headteacher.